actualbudget/actual/docs/faq.md

 - **Q.** _Can I use the mobile apps with my self hosted version of Actual?_

-  **A.** No, the mobile applications are deprecated, the community however is working on a responsive version of Actual Web [PR#79](https://github.com/actualbudget/actual/pull/79)
+  **A.** Unfortunately, the mobile applications are deprecated.
+However, you can still access Actual through its web version, which functions as a native application with a responsive layout.

 - **Q.** _Can I sync my bank to Actual automatically?_